 For severe pain, the vibration chair has had a profound effect.
 Starting with low solo tones, and a ‘tighten and release’ muscle relaxation, which focuses on each part of the body, provides a means of access.
 Directing the tones then, from dissonant strings into consonant intervals, my method of tonal intervallic synthesis (Loewy, in press) is confirmed through the relief this singer describes.

 We invoke an image of flow- often water, but sometimes the movement of a tightly wound ball of rubber bands (her image) each being cut away, toned interval by toned interval, to the soft, malleable sponge inside.
 This soft sponge is her core-and right in the chair then, we begin vocal warmups.
 Softly, smoothly and on long tones of supported vibrational air.
 And then she reports: “I am pain-free….I am ready to sing now….”

-Surprisingly, a 9 year old young man, who is on the “autistic spectrum” with pervasive developmental delays asked one day: “Can I sit in that chair?”
+Surprisingly, a 9-year-old young man, who is on the autistic spectrum with pervasive developmental delays asked one day: “Can I sit in that chair?”
 “Why sure…” I replied.

 He removed his shoes, knowingly (not sure how he knew) and closed his eyes.
 “I am breathing to the tones” he said.
 “I see” I replied.

 “Imagine you are in your favorite place…” It became from that session on (about a year into our therapy), his favorite opening ritual.
 At first, many weeks were the same.
 “I am in the woods…” “I see grass…” “I see trees…” “I feel the wind…” We began to add nature’s sounding instruments which made subtle blends on the blanket of stringed tones.
 The remarkable part of this ritual were the adages each week.
 Sometimes there were journeys with animals, and at other times, there was sleep.
 Slide whistles were birds that blended his breathing with the strings.
 Once there was thunder with a small hand drum.
 About half of the time however, was sleep…not deep sleep, but what I perceived as a meditative state.
 I had not expected this from a 9-year-old, who was usually hard to keep still or induce into a comfort place.
 I had experienced him flitting from one activity to the next.

-The vibration Singing chair seemed to provide a place of comfort and trust, and most of all a place where the energy would sustain his body enough to evoke an explorative trusting way of being.
+The monochord singing chair seemed to provide a place of comfort and trust, and most of all a place where the energy would sustain his body enough to evoke an explorative trusting way of being.
 From the meditations, our sessions would move into fully sustained interactive attention for the remaining minutes which lasted until we closed, a total of 30 minutes.

 We have recently moved this amazing instrument to our in-patient hospital music room.